ben-xD/talkdash/README.md

   - Local postgres database is used locally
 - Monorepo management: [Turborepo](https://turbo.build/repo)
 - Deployment: [Fly.io](https://fly.io), [Cloudflare Pages, Cloudflare workers](https://www.cloudflare.com/en-gb/) (Fly.io for websocket connections, because Cloudflare Durable Objects are expensive)
   - The CI takes 58 seconds 🔥️🔥️ to build the frontend application and deploy to Cloudflare Pages from GitHub Actions.
-To build everything (frontend + backend docker image), it takes  minute  seconds.
+To build everything including backend docker image and deploying on Fly.io, it takes 2 minutes 10 seconds.
   - A PR will deploy a preview frontend application (but pointed to the staging backend)
   - An approval for the staging environment deployment (only on `main` branch) will deploy the frontend and backend to staging
   - An approval for the production environment (only on `main` branch) will deploy the frontend and backend to production